 Step 3: Extract Specific Data from the Scraped Page

-This step aims to define a CSS selector strategy to get the HTML product nodes and retrieve data from them.
+This step aims to define a CSS selector strategy to select the HTML product nodes and retrieve data from them.

 Open the target page in your browser and inspect a product HTML element in the DevTools: